sousk/issue-pagecache-in-iframe/README.md

 - tap link to /c
 - now doing browser-back, you can see "11:00:00" in your HTML
  - even if you do location.reload() via JavaScript in /a context in your Mobile Safrai, you cannot make Page Cache refresh.
- - you can make Page Cache refreshed by reloading at outside of the iframe
+ - you can make Page Cache refreshed only by reloading at outside of the iframe
   - you cannot make it refresh even if you set /b to src attribute of the iframe element (by neither accessing nor reloading)

+## Workaround

+Adding hash or query parameter inside the iframe to change URL of the contents.

+- Mobile Safari gets the fresh page cache when the first browser-back is given
+- note that the page cache has never been refreshed inside iframe
+ - page cache will be discarded after a while, or at the time when the browser process is killed

+## Assumption

+Mobile Safari seems not to produce/refresh its Page Cache inside an iframe.

+Therefore, when you do browser-back inside the iframe, Mobile Safari shows an old page cache which was produced when you accessed the page outside of the iframe.

+If Mobile Safari doesn't have the page cache associated with the URL you've browser-backed, the page has been loaded at that time and the page cache has been made at once.
+But it has never been refreshed when you load the page again as long as you're inside the iframe.